pluralsight/guides/draft/front-end-javascript/building-a-wallpaper-streaming-app-using-angular-2-and-reddit-api/article.md

 }
 ```
 We start off by implorting <code> Component </code> and <code> OnInit</code> from the Angular 2 core.
 Next, we use the <code> @Component </code> decorator to define metadata for the component.
 In the code snippet above, we define the component's selector and its tempalte content.

-viewProviders: [MyService, { provide: ... }]
-Array of dependency injection providers scoped to this component's view.
-template: 'Hello {{name}}'
-templateUrl: 'my-component.html'
-Inline template / external template URL of the component's view.
-styles: ['.primary {color: red}']
-styleUrls: ['my-component.css']
-List of inline CSS styles / external stylesheet URLs for styling component’s view.
-directives: [MyDirective, MyComponent]
-List of directives used in the the component’s template.
-pipes: [MyPipe, OtherPipe]
-List of pipes used in the component's template.
+If you'd like to learn more about component decorator properties, [this](https://angular.io/docs/ts/latest/guide/cheatsheet.html) cheatsheet provides a list of all @Component decorator properties.

-<code>ngOnInit() {} </code> is  a [lifecycle hook](https://angular.io/docs/ts/latest/guide/lifecycle-hooks.html#!#hooks-overview) that is executing when the compoenent loads.
+In the code for the component itself, we use <code> implements  OnInit </code> and <code>ngOnInit() {} </code> to implement a  [lifecycle hook](https://angular.io/docs/ts/latest/guide/lifecycle-hooks.html#!#hooks-overview) that is executing when the compoenent loads.
 For now we'll leave it blank and use it when we're going have to load the data from Reddit.